oracle/node-oracledb/INSTALL.md

 source /usr/local/bin/oraenv
 ```

-Or, if you are using Oracle XE, by executing:
+Or, if you are using Oracle XE 11.2, by executing:

 ```
 source /u01/app/oracle/product/11.2.0/xe/bin/oracle_env.sh